georchestra/georchestra/ldapadmin/CLIENT_SERVER_INTERFACE.md

 Body parameters

     {
-        "cn": "Name of the group"
+        "cn": "Name of the group",
         "description": "Description for the group"
     }